sebastianmontero/farms-sdk/README.md

 Then run the following command in order to set the current admin to the pending admin.
 (Can only be signed by the pending admin)

-`npx ts-node farms-sdk/src/client.ts update-farm-admin --farm farm_address --priority-fee-multiplier 1000 --mode execute/multisig`
+`yarn cli update-farm-admin --farm farm_address --priority-fee-multiplier 1000 --mode execute/multisig`

 ### How to Initialize and Refresh user obligation for new Klend farm

 1. Download the obligations:
-`npx ts-node farms-sdk/src/client.ts download-all-user-obligations-for-reserve --market <market> --reserve <reserve>`
+`yarn cli download-all-user-obligations-for-reserve --market <market> --reserve <reserve>`

 2. Initialize all user obligations:
-`npx ts-node farms-sdk/src/client.ts init-all-klend-user-obligation-farms-from-file --market <market> --file obligations-<reserve>.json`
+`yarn cli init-all-klend-user-obligation-farms-from-file --market <market> --file obligations-<reserve>.json`

 3. Refresh all user obligations:
-`npx ts-node farms-sdk/src/client.ts refresh-all-klend-obligation-farms-from-file --market <market> --file obligations-<reserve>.json`
+`yarn cli refresh-all-klend-obligation-farms-from-file --market <market> --file obligations-<reserve>.json`

 ### How to Set RPS as a delegated farm admin